ChrisCummins/pip-db/Documentation/ProjectPlan.md

-By combining the available issue tracker with good version control practises, it is possible to implement a simple and functional test driven approach to development (Figure [fig:flow-tdd]).
+By combining the available issue tracker with good version control practises, it is possible to implement a simple and functional test driven approach to development (Figure 7).
 This breaks down the development process into single-issue chunks, with each iteration beginning with creating a local development branch for an issue and then writing failing test cases which can then be patched.
 Using this model of development ensures that all work undertaken is relevant to the project and directly affects progress, minimising